Shengyuan-Li/CNN-for-Crack-Detection/README.md

 # Useage

-    Testing

-    1. Download trained CNN model (https://drive.google.com/open?id=1Q3QaJoVVAq9dhqazNKiPnx5iU1BfBvJr) and put into the folder trained_models
-    2. In the path of compiled MATLAB interface caffe/matlab/demo, run demo/AlexNet_test.m.
-Then testing results will be saved in the test folder

     Preraring datasets

-    1. Download crack dataset from (https://drive.google.com/open?id=1XGoHqdG-WYhIaTsm-uctdV9J1CeLPhZR) or prepare your own data if you need to change the training images or validating images.
+    1. Prepare your own data if you need to change the training images or validating images.
 Then put the data into train/ and val/ respectively
     2. Generating label files train.txt and val.txt, run train_label.m and val_label.m
     3. Converting training set and validation set to genarate train_leveldb and val_leveldb, run